kshshton/sheloba/airflow/SETUP.md

 The Compose project runs five services:

-- `website`: Sheloba listing site used as the scraper source.
+- `website`: Dummy Flats listing site used as the scraper source.
-- `postgres`: PostgreSQL 16 for Airflow metadata and Sheloba listing data.
+- `postgres`: PostgreSQL 16 for Airflow metadata and listing data.
 - `airflow-init`: waits for PostgreSQL, runs migrations, and creates the Airflow administrator.
 - `airflow-webserver`: serves the Airflow UI.
 - `airflow-scheduler`: schedules and executes DAG tasks.